wRadion/LoopstationEditor/LoopstationXml/README.md

 // This entry is displayed as the entry #43 on the Loopstation memoryFile.Memories[42].Master.Level;

-// Get/set the LCD Contrast of the Loopstation system systemFile.Setup.LcdContrast;
+// Get/set the LCD Contrast property of the Loopstation system systemFile.Setup.LcdContrast;
 ```